tanchonglim/zchedule/README.md

  ### Installation
  For installation, you need to have nodejs (with npm) and ionic cli installed

- After installing, remember to install node_packages
+ After installing, remember to install the dependencies

  `$ npm i`